-- Medical examination and treatment of illnesses and injuries; - Monitoring and management or referral of some chronic conditions such as diabetes and asthma; - 24 hour nurse phone triage service; - Simple medical procedures such as suturing and cryotherapy; - Routine immunizations (billable to student account); - Flu shots (billable to student account); - Laboratory testing and pathology (billable to student account or insurance); - Prescriptions dispensed at Clinic (to be billed to student account or insurance).
+- Medical examination and treatment of illnesses and injuries; - Monitoring and management or referral of some chronic conditions such as diabetes and asthma; - · 24 hour nurse phone triage service; - Simple medical procedures such as suturing and cryotherapy; - · Routine immunizations (billable to student account); - Flu shots (free to students eligible for Student Health Services); - Laboratory testing and pathology (billable to student account or insurance); - Prescriptions dispensed at Clinic (to be billed to student account or insurance).

-Students who are eligible for Student Health Services through payment of the general fee may utilize the services at the oncampus Student Health Center at no additional charge.
+Students who are eligible for Student Health Services through payment of the general fee may utilize the services at the on-campus Student Health Center at no additional charge.
 However, if laboratory testing, immunizations, and/or certain medications are required for treatment of an illness or injury, the student may incur a charge for those services.
 The Student Health Center has an on-site dispensing pharmacy that is managed by Deep River Drug Pharmacy.
 Thus, the majority of prescriptions can be dispensed to students at the time of their visit.
 The prescription cost is billed to the student's primary prescription drug plan by Deep River Drug Pharmacy.
 For medications not dispensed on site, prescriptions can be sent to any local outside pharmacy.
-Deep River Drug Pharmacy provides daily scheduled delivery service to Student Health Services at no additional charge.
+Deep River Drug Pharmacy also provides daily scheduled delivery service to Student Health Services at no additional charge for medications that are not available through the on-site dispensing pharmacy.

 High Point University offers a student health plan through UnitedHealthCare/Student Resources.
 This policy is required for students that do not have a primary health insurance policy.
 It is also recommended as a secondary policy for those students who have health insurance, but do not have in-network coverage in our local region.
 The insurance is automatically charged to the student account in the fall semester.
 This requires students to opt out if they have a primary health insurance plan and wish to decline student health coverage.
-International students studying with an F1 or J1 visa are required to purchase the student health plan.
+All F1 and J1 International students are automatically enrolled in the LewerMark Student Insurance Plan.